-This text is used for MODG Kindergarten handwriting.
-It not necessary to teach the letter sounds, as it is only intended for handwriting practice.
+This text is used in the older for MODG Kindergarten syllabus.
+It is only intended for handwriting practice.
 One page is taught per week, spending a little time each day forming the letters and tracing the words.
 The syllabus follows the text by teaching the letters in alphabetical order which will not match the reading assignments.
 There is no attempt to make them match this year.

 The idea is to get a handle on this wacky invention we call the pencil.
 It’s not necessary to have any idea what you are writing.
 We’re going for muscle memory, or at least muscle-familiarity.